-If you do not establish attendance in a course before the drop date you will be reported as a "No Show" by the instructor and dropped from the course.
-For an online course, you must log in and actively participate before the drop date or you will be reported as a "No Show" by the instructor and dropped from the course.
+If you do not establish attendance in a course before the drop date you will be reported as a "No Show" by the instructor and dropped from the course for non-attendance.
+For an online course, you must log in and actively participate before the drop date or you will be reported as a "No Show" by the instructor and dropped from the course for non-attendance.